hail-is/hail/hail/python/hailtop/batch/docs/cookbook/clumping.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The second function performs clumping for a given chromosome.
 The input arguments are the :class:`.Batch`
-for which to create a new :class:`.Job`, the PLINK binary file **root**, the association results
+for which to create a new :class:`.BashJob`, the PLINK binary file **root**, the association results
 with at least two columns (SNP and P), and the chromosome for which to do the clumping for.
-The return value is the new :class:`.Job` created.
+The return value is the new :class:`.BashJob` created.

 .. code-block:: python